JNaveenRoshan/GCP_tutorial_materials/Increase_size_of_VM/Readme.md

 7. Now you will have the size increased as per your requirements

-8. Note that however in deleting the instance
+8. Note that however in deleting the instance the default boot disk will be deleted but not the additional disk

 9. Choose Specific ports and choose tcp or udp or custom